RedCode-123/odin-recipes/README.md

 write a brief introduction describing what the current project is and what skills you will have demonstrated once you have completed it.
 (You can also do this as a self-reflection at the end of the project, which is a good way to review what you have learned.)

+I learn:
+    - How to make headings.
+    - How to make ordered and unordered lists.
+    - How to insert images.